ppaglier/voltalis-homeassistant/README.md

   - **Entity ID**: `select.voltalis_program_select`
   - **Type**: Select
-  - **Description**: Allows selection of global Voltalis programs that apply to all your devices
+  - **Description**: Allows you to select global programs that apply to all devices (No program, Vacation, Short absence, Boost, or other programs created in the Voltalis application)
   - **Icon**: `mdi:playlist-edit`
   - **Update Frequency**: Updates when program changes
   - **Note**: Only one global program can be active at a time.
 Selecting a program may override individual device settings.